itclubmanmet/static-site-generator/readme.md

 reside after running the `buildsite.py generate`
 - `img` folder is where the images are stored, when running the script it will be copied to `./public/img/`.
 - `template` folder is where the templates are located like the base, head, body, and also if `src` don't have `index.html`, it will copy `index.html`, stylesheet, and script from `template` instead
-- `src` folder is where the index HTMl, script, and stylesheet are, this folder will be copied to `./public/` (MANDATORY!)
+- `src` folder is where the index HTMl, script, and stylesheet are, this folder will be copied to `./public/`, if there's no `index.html` in it then the program will copy from `template` instead
 - `content` folder is where the markdowns are stored.

-Though i just explained that `src` is for storing script and styesheet, i use it to store the base of my website such as `index.html`, `news.html`, `about.html` because it has different layout than the template.

-also, if you make `./content/content/news` folder, it will make a special file `news.html` in `./public/content` after you generate the site and its content will be listed in `news.html`